KDRAMALOVE KOREAN DRAMA REVIEWS

 I love these short dramas, they're like reading short stories instead of long, drawn out novels.
 Most of them are so well written, exploring characters' various mental states, backgrounds, education (or lack of it), and their morals (or lack of them).
 This one was interesting because it showed how a man changed his life around, and how his daughter grew to understand him better.
 The title of the drama is based on the mother's favorite old record, Amore Mio, sung in Italian.

 More K-drama fans should watch these short dramas.
 They're good to watch when you are in between the longer K-dramas and need a break before starting up a new one.
+This one can be found on YouTube on the KBS Channel.

 RETURN TO KOREAN DRAMA REVIEWS